isabelle-ag/isabelle-ag.github.io/index.md

 ```

 - Put your full name in the title field.
 - Optional: The description field is optional.
 If you choose to use it, you can put anything there.
 I recommend having your contact information there.
-I put *<email> | <github link>*,
+I put *[email] | [github link]*,
 - Click on the *Commit changes...* button in the top right of the page
 - Write a meaningful commit message, like *Create _config.yml* and click commit.

 ---

-### Enable GitHub Pages
+### 5. Enable GitHub Pages

 - Navigate to the **Settings** tab of your repository.
 - Under the **Code and automation** section on the left, click **Pages**